dylangamachefl/Agentic-Analyst/README.md

 ## 🏛️ System Architecture

-This application simulates a team of analysts by chaining together several specialized agents.
-Each agent is a Python function that calls the Gemini API with a highly specific, role-oriented prompt.
+This application simulates a team of expert analysts by chaining together several specialized agents in an iterative, self-reflecting loop inspired by the original research paper.

+The core process is: **Profile -> Detect -> Extract -> Analyze -> Evaluate -> Reflect**.

 1.  **`Data Profiler Agent` (Local):**
     *   **Role:** The Data Clerk.
     *   **Action:** Ingests the raw CSV and creates a compact, statistical JSON summary using Pandas.
-This is a crucial cost-saving step that avoids sending the entire file to the LLM.
+This crucial first step avoids sending the entire (and potentially large) file to the LLM, saving costs and improving performance.

+2.  **`Domain Detector Agent`:**
+    *   **Role:** The Domain Specialist.
+    *   **Action:** Examines the data profile (column names, data types) to determine the specific business domain (e.g., "Marketing Analytics," "Financial Operations").
+This provides essential context for all subsequent steps.

+3.  **`Concept Extractor Agent`:**
+    *   **Role:** The KPI Strategist.
+    *   **Action:** Takes the identified domain and data profile, and extracts a list of relevant key performance indicators (KPIs) and business concepts to focus on (e.g., "Customer Acquisition Cost," "Return on Investment").
+This ensures the analysis is focused and relevant.

-2.  **`Analysis Generator Agent`:**
+4.  **`Analysis Generator Agent`:**
     *   **Role:** The Senior Business Consultant.
-    *   **Action:** Takes the data profile and, using its "InsightWriter-Advanced" persona, generates a deep textual analysis covering descriptive, predictive, and strategic domain-related insights.
-It has a self-correction loop to ensure its JSON output is valid.
+    *   **Action:** This is the core reasoning engine.
+It takes the profile, domain, and concepts, and adopts the "InsightWriter-Advanced" persona to generate a deep textual analysis covering descriptive, predictive, and strategic insights, often referencing established business frameworks (like SWOT).

+5.  **`Evaluator & Reflector Agents`:**
+    *   **Role:** The Quality Assurance Team.
+    *   **Action:** The `evaluator_agent` scores the analysis on metrics like depth, novelty, and relevance.
+If the scores are not perfect, the results are passed to a `reflector_agent` (implicitly handled in our code by feeding the evaluation back into the main analysis prompt on the next loop).
+This iterative feedback loop forces the system to improve its own output.

-3.  **`Insight-to-Chart Agent`:**
+6.  **`Insight-to-Chart Agent`:**
     *   **Role:** The Visualization Expert.
     *   **Action:** Implements a Tree-of-Thought process.
-It analyzes the final textual analysis, debates chart types, selects the best one to communicate the core insight, and then generates the Python code (using Plotly) to create the visualization.
-It also outputs its reasoning.
+It analyzes the *final, polished* textual analysis, debates chart types, and generates the Python code for the single most effective visualization, complete with its own reasoning.

-4.  **`Summary Agent`:**
+7.  **`Summary Agent`:**
     *   **Role:** The Communications Expert.
-    *   **Action:** Reads the final, detailed JSON analysis and writes a concise, high-level executive summary in markdown for easy digestion by the user.
+    *   **Action:** Distills the final, complex analysis into a concise, bullet-point executive summary for the user.

 ## ⚙️ Local Setup and Installation

 To run this application on your local machine, follow these steps: